iwasaxbi/daily-code-journal/README.md

 ### 🧠 Day 2 – Quick Update
 - Short on time today, but still committed! 🙌
 - Learning consistency matters more than speed 💪

+## Day 2 - Progress 💻
+- Learned about CSS basics and selectors.
+- Practiced styling a webpage using fonts, colors, and margins.